51MARGL/VSReactComponentTemplates/README.md

 # VSReactComponentTemplates
-Adds easy to create and setup Typescript React Templates for Visual Studio.
+Adds an easy way to create and setup Typescript React Component in Visual Studio.
 Offers automatic scss and index.ts file creation with optional creation of props type.

 ## Instalation